Makio64/Template-Modules/README.md

 ```

 ### Features
-- compile your stylus / jade / coffeescript automatically
+- Compile your stylus / jade / coffeescript automatically
-- create sourcemap for coffeescript & stylus
+- Sourcemap for coffeescript & stylus
-- create a local server with livereload ( reload your browser when you change a file )
+- Local server with livereload ( reload your browser when you change a file )
-- create bundle to load the module asynchronously
+- Create bundle to load the module asynchronously
-- create page html to test each module individually
+- Create page html to test each module individually
-- notification via growl
+- Notification via growl
-- optimized .httaccess / manifest / robot for your webapp
-- optimize your final file
+- Optimize your final file
-### Architecture

 ### Files architectures
 - src : source files coffee/stylus/jade